Jelle-S/aoc2022/Day15/context.md

 d2 = | 8 - 7 | + | 7 - 17 | = 11
 ```
 -> Doesn't match either, as expected.

+# Puzzle 2

+It is a given in the puzzle that within those boundaries, there will only be one
+possible answer.
+So using the method above, we can calculate the intersection
+edges for every line, within those boundaries.
+Once we have a row with more than
+one intersection (gap in the middle) or a row with one intersection whose total
+number of elements is not equal to the boundry width (gap on the edge, we have
+found our row (y coordinate), and can determine our x coordinate based on the
+element that is missing.